Deep, Deep Learning with BART: Methods

 \subsubsection{Variational Network}

 VarNet is motivated by solving \eqref{eq:inverse_problem} using an unrolled gradient descent algorithm that includes a trained regularizer $R$.
-The network is initialized with the adjoint reconstruction $\vec{x}^0=A^H\vec{y}$ and updates the reconstruction $\vec{x}^t$ by
+The network is initialized with the adjoint reconstruction $\mathbf{x}^0=A^H\mathbf{y}$ and updates the reconstruction $\mathbf{x}^t$ by

-Here, the sum corresponds to the gradient of a regularizer $R^t(\vec{x})=\sum_{i=1}^{N_k}\Phi^t_i(K_i^t\vec{x})$, where $K$ is a convolution with $N_k$ filters and $\Phi'$ is the derivative of a trainable activation function.
-The imaginary part of the convolved images $K_i^t\vec{x}$ is discarded to be consistent with the original implementation of VarNet.
-The last term corresponds to a gradient step of the data-consistency term $\norm{A\vec{x}-\vec{y}}^2_2$ with trained step size $\lambda^t$.
-For further details, we refer to \cite{Hammernik_Magn.Reson.Med._2017}.

-The BART implementation of VarNet can be trained and applied with the \cd{reconet} command of the BART toolbox, i.e.

-Further options, such as network parameters, training losses and the training algorithm can be configured using command line options.
-The default parameter, the training algorithm and the initialization of the weights are based on the original TensorFlow implementation\footnote{\url{https://github.com/VLOGroup/mri-variationalnetwork}, Commit: 4b6855f}, i.e. the parameter are set to $T=10$ iterations, $N_k=48$ convolution filter and $N_w=31$ Gaussian radial basis functions to construct the activation $\Phi'$. iPALM is used as training algorithm.
-The \texttt{--normalize} option is used to scale the data such that $1=\max{\left|\vec{x}^0\right|}$ holds.
+Here, the sum corresponds to the gradient of a regularizer $R^t(\mathbf{x})=\sum_{i=1}^{N_k}\Phi^t_i(K_i^t\mathbf{x})$, where $K$ is a convolution with $N_k$ filters and $\Phi'$ is the derivative of a trainable activation function.
+The imaginary part of the convolved images $K_i^t\mathbf{x}$ is discarded to be consistent with the original implementation of VarNet.
+The last term corresponds to a gradient step of the data-consistency term $\norm{A\mathbf{x}-\mathbf{y}}^2_2$ with trained step size $\lambda^t$.
+The BART implementation of VarNet can be trained and applied with the \texttt{reconet} command of the BART toolbox, i.e. \texttt{$<$kspace$>$}, \texttt{$<$coils$>$} and \texttt{$<$reference$>$} are input files holding multi-dimensional arrays as training data or for inference.
+The data layout follows the BART convention and stacks independent datasets/volumes along the batch dimension 15.
+An undersampling pattern can be provided to subsample the k-space, otherwise the pattern is estimated from the k-space data. \texttt{$<$weights$>$} is a file holding the network weights $\mathbf{\theta}$ which are an output of the training command and an input for the reconstruction/apply command.
+Further options, such as network parameters, training losses , initializations for the weights, or the training algorithm can be configured using command line options.
+The default hyperparameter are based on the TensorFlow implementation\footnote{\url{https://github.com/VLOGroup/mri-variationalnetwork}, Commit: 4b6855f}, i.e. $T=10$ iterations, $N_k=24$ $11\times11$-convolution filter and $N_w=31$ Gaussian radial basis functions to construct the activation $\Phi'$.
+This results in 65,530 real-valued trainable parameters. iPALM is used as training algorithm.
+The \texttt{--normalize} option can be used to scale the data such that $1=\max{\left|\mathbf{x}^0\right|}$.
 As our implementation is equivalent to the original one, weights trained with TensorFlow can be exported for inference with BART.